 Something big has come to Charlotte and it’s a troll.
 He’s resting on his side, looking over the growing River District as it develops.

-His name is Big Pete, or Big Pete with the Big Feet, and he’s one of the seven brand new trolls by Thomas Dambo in North Carolina.
+His name is Big Pete, or Big Pete with the Big Feet, and he’s one of the seven trolls by Thomas Dambo in North Carolina.

 Read on to learn about Big Pete and how to find him!
 Or just jump to the directions.